Reclaim Party

-The Reclaim Party is a right-wing populist political party in the United Kingdom.
+The Reclaim Party, formerly known as Brexit Express, is a right-wing populist and far-right political party in the United Kingdom.
 It was launched in 2020 by English political activist and actor Laurence Fox, with all of its funding from a single donor, Jeremy Hosking.
-It does not solicit donations or charge membership fees.
+It does not solicit donations nor charge membership fees.

+The party has had one MP, Andrew Bridgen for North West Leicestershire, who was an MP for the Conservative Party from 2010, until his expulsion in April 2023, having had the whip suspended in January after criticising the efficacy of COVID-19 vaccines and saying that a cardiologist told him they constitute "the biggest crime against humanity since the Holocaust".
+He joined the Reclaim Party in May 2023 but resigned from the party in December 2023.

 History

 Founding

 The party was first registered on 13 March 2019 by Jeremy Hosking as Brexit Express.
+Hoskins intended the party as a possible home for MPs who supported a no-deal Brexit and wished to split from the Conservative Party.

 In September 2020, Fox attracted funding for a new political party, provisionally called Reclaim, and dubbed "UKIP for culture".
 In October 2020, the party changed its leader from Jeremy Hosking to Laurence Fox.
 It emerged in the same month that the party name had yet to be successfully registered with the Electoral Commission as there was a naming conflict with the "Reclaim Project" of Manchester, an established charity giving opportunities to working-class children.
 In February 2021, the party changed its registered name from Brexit Express to the Reclaim Party.

 In December 2021, newspapers reported that Hosking would continue to fund the Reclaim Party.